gruntwork-io/docs/_docs-sources/guides/production-framework/ingredients/service-catalog/infrastructure-templates-service-catalog-should-include.md

-# What your Service Catalog should include
+# Infrastructure templates your Service Catalog should include

-Your Service Catalog will typically include need to include off-the-shelf solutions for *at least* the following types of infrastructure:
+Your Service Catalog will need to include off-the-shelf solutions for _infrastructure_: e.g., servers, data stores, networking, etc. Here's a starting list of the type of infrastructure you'll need to build out:

 1. **Account baselines ("Landing Zone")**: enforce a baseline for each of your cloud accounts.
 We'll discuss this more in a dedicated section later on.
    1. **Authentication**: e.g., IAM users, SSO, MFA.